 Melina stands 1.37 meters and is 8 years old and was born on the Peloponnese.

-Melina was my first rescue horse that I got from the island.
+Melina was my first rescue horse.

 Unfortunately she didn't have a very kind start as her previous owner beat, starved and over worked her!